CharlesTaylor7/socket-io-client/README.md

 #### UI
 - add player roster to the left hand side
   - live or dead
-  - number of tiles
-  - number of armies
+  - label columns
+  - justify numbers to the right
+  - justify names to the left

 #### Replays
 - replay management